PWhiddy/webgpu-atomics-benchmark/README.md

 A simple test of the throughput of atomics on your gpu using webgpu.

-*PRs adding results for your GPU or are welcome!*
+*PRs adding results for your GPU are welcome!*

 ----